Client: City of Carmel

 Location: Carmel, IN, United States

-The artist collaborated with fabricators Bomar Industries to translate his vision with clarity and finesse.
-City engineers and landscapers, lighting designers and concrete specialists also collaborated in preparing the site and illuminating the work
+The artist collaborated creatively with fabricator and installer, bo-mar Industries to bring his vision to reality.
+He also worked closely with city engineers, landscapers, lighting designers, as well as limestone and concrete specialists in preparing the site and illuminating the art work.